Long-lost siblings: Best friends in Pennsylvania learn they are sisters after 17 years

 This prompted the group to conduct a DNA test.
 Sure enough, Ashley, 31, and Toya, 29, are not-so-long-lost sisters.
 Both are the daughters of Kenneth Wimberly.

-Both grew up having huge gaps in their front teeth and high cheekbones.
-Funnily enough, they both are currently wearing braces to fix the former.
+Although the finding was initially shocking, the women share a number of similarities.

-They tout themselves as hustling entrepreneurs who both started their own businesses.
+Both grew up having gaps in their front teeth and high cheekbones.
+As adults, they both are currently wearing braces to fix the former.

 They recently planned a group trip to Miami, but ultimately they were the only two who carried out the vacation.
 This gave them an opportunity to deepen their bond further before even realizing they were related.